 This is actually somewhat surprising considering that most personal care and cleaning products contain a long list of (sometimes questionable) ingredients.
 But fewer ingredients doesn’t always mean better.
 Are Downy Unstopables safe?
 Let’s investigate these three ingredients to find out.

 Are Downy Unstopables Toxic?

-Unfortunately, there is not one totally safe ingredient in Downy Unstopables; all three of these ingredients comes with problems.
+Unfortunately, there is not one totally safe ingredient in Downy Unstopables; all three of these ingredients comes with its own problems.
 Let’s go through each one:

 What’s the Problem With Polyethylene Glycol (PEG)?

 The problem with PEG is not actually about the ingredient itself, but how it’s processed.
-Although there are multiple routes to the end product, they all involve using ethylene oxide, which is a very problematic irritant that’s known to cause multiple types of cancer and infertility.
-The PEG end products can unfortunately be contaminated with ethylene oxide, making products with PEG potentially toxic.
+Although there are multiple routes to the end product, they all involve using ethylene oxide, which is a problematic irritant that’s known to cause multiple types of cancer and infertility.
+The end result can unfortunately be contaminated with ethylene oxide, making products with PEG potentially toxic.

 The second potential contaminant PEG could contain is called 1,4-dioxane, which is another known carcinogen.